 We hope to have cleared up what are the cases where you cannot use stock photos and to help you understand why it is so.

-Knowing more about sensitive use and reasons behind is very useful for visual content creation using stock media.
+Knowing more about sensitive use and the reasons behind is very useful for visual content creation using stock media.
 Because now you can always go back to these principles whenever in doubt about whether a Standard License will cover you or not.

 Equally important you now have two great, premium resources to download stock images that you can use in sensitive-use projects!